tkaewplik/go-microservices/README.md

 A simple tutorial for building a full-stack microservices application with Go backend services and React frontend.

+## Tasks
+- [ ] Write a scalable and maintainable codebase
+- [ ] Implement proper error handling and logging
+- [ ] Add unit tests for critical functionality
+- [ ] Add rabbitMq and Kafka

 ## Architecture

 This project demonstrates a microservices architecture with the following services: